I Love You, Man: Rush

 Rush was approached by Hamburg, a fan of the band, to appear in the film.
 The filming schedule was tight because there was a one-day window between two of their concerts on tour.
 The band later said that they enjoyed the experience.
 Hamburg felt that "once Rush got that I wasn't poking fun at them, that I'm genuinely a fan and the main characters of the movie are fans and it's kind of a loving tribute to them, I think that's when they came on board."
 Subsequently, both Rudd and Segel appeared in character as Peter and Sydney alongside the members of Rush in a short video played at the end of concerts during the band's 2010–11 Time Machine Tour.
 In August 2013, Rudd reprised his character at the final show of Rush's Clockwork Angels Tour, conducting the Clockwork Angels Orchestra (a string section which accompanied the band) during the song "YYZ."
-In 2015, on Rush's R40 Live Tour, Rudd and Segel were again featured among a number of celebrities in an accompanying rear-screen video lip-synching the rap section to the song "Roll the Bones".
+In 2015, on Rush's R40 Live Tour, Rudd and Segel were again featured among a number of celebrities in an accompanying rear-screen video lip-synching the rap section to the song "Roll the Bones"..
+The duo again reprised their roles on two video segments on Rush's Fifty Something tour that kicked off at the Los Angeles Forum on June 7th 2026.